 The application link can be found at the top of this page, and we are currently accepting applications!

-First & Second Week: Information sessions for interested participants.
-Times and Dates to be announced.
+Orientation, First & Second Week: Tabling and information sessions for interested participants.
+Come meet up with us and learn more:

 A good Seeds of Justice applicant is someone with experience in community service and civic engagement who is interested in exploring the root causes of inequities, deepening the quality of their ongoing community service and social change work, and exploring different methods of social change.
 They will be someone who is energized to explore service and civic engagement beyond Seeds of Justice as well, with an interest in joining RSOs or other programs where they can engage with the wider community.